 On June 1, 2015, Concentra Inc. entered into a first lien credit agreement (the "Concentra-JPM first lien credit agreement").
-The Concentra-JPM first lien credit agreement currently provides for availability of up to \$100.0 million under a revolving credit facility (the "Concentra-JPM revolving facility"), which matures March 1, 2022.
-At December 31, 2020, Concentra Inc. had \$83.6 million of availability under the Concentra-JPM revolving facility after giving effect to \$16.4 million of outstanding letters of credit.
+The Concentra-JPM first lien credit agreement provided for availability of up to \$100.0 million under a revolving credit facility (the "Concentra-JPM revolving facility"), which would mature on March 1, 2022.
+On June 2, 2021, Concentra Inc. terminated its obligations under the Concentra-JPM first lien credit agreement.